-- 1. The MEMS Flash are granted to SGAUS members who have been issued at least the Basic MEMS certificate and who have been activated or mobilized for a disaster, declared emergency or major event requiring the activation of the Incident Command System. - 2.
-To apply for the MEMS Flash, contact the State Academy Director and submit documentation of the recent emergency management activation(s).
+- 1. The MEMS Flash are granted to SGAUS members who have been issued at least the Basic MEMS certificate or above and who have been activated or mobilized for a disaster, declared emergency or major event requiring the activation of the Incident Command System. - 2.
+To apply for the MEMS Flash, contact the MEMS Academy State Director and submit documentation of the recent emergency management participation.
 The proof must specifically link the applicant to the activation.
-Acceptable documentation includes: - a.
-Copies of military orders. - b.
-After Action Reports. - c.
-Other military papers documenting such service. - Formal letters from appropriate military and/or governmental authorities attesting that the applicant served in a management position during an emergency activation.
-(Students applying at the Senior or Master Levels) - The State Academy Director will authorize the MEMS Flash and issue an award certificate.
-A copy of the MEMS Flash certificate must accompany the request for purchase of the MEMS Flash. - 4.
+Acceptable documentation includes: - Copies of military orders After Action Reports or other documenting such service. - Formal letters from appropriate military, governmental authorities or parent organizations attesting that the applicant served during that event - 3.
+The State Academy Director will authorize the MEMS Flash and issue an award certificate.
+A copy of the MEMS Flash certificate must accompany the request for purchase of the MEMS Flash from the SGAUS/MEMS Academy store. - 4.
 If a State Does not have a State Defense Force, but does maintain a MEMS Academy State Director, the MEMS Flash can be awarded by the MEMS Academy State Director for activations of SGAUS members holding the minimum of a Basic MEMS certificate.